-- Legal and continuous residence in the national territory for 5 years following the date of the application for international protection (no difference being drawn between refugee status and subsidiary protection);
+- Legal and continuous residence in the national territory for 5 years following the date of the application for international protection;

-- Stable and regular resources to ensure his/her survival and that of his/her family members, without having to resort to the social assistance system;
+- Stable and regular resources to ensure their survival and that of their family members, without having to resort to the social assistance system;

 - Health insurance;